Policies Targeting Existing Buildings

 San Francisco provides commercial and residential property owners a range of financing options and incentives for energy efficiency projects through the Energy Watch and BayREN programs.

-The city also offers property assessed clean energy financing to both residents and business owners for energy efficiency, renewable energy, and water conservation projects.
+The city also offers property assessed clean energy financing for energy efficiency, renewable energy, and water conservation projects in both residential and commercial buildings.

 SFPUC Hetch Hetchy Power offers energy efficiency rebates to its customers, including new construction and retrofits.